Skip to content

 The Binary₃ form replaces the Binary₁ behavior for a small group of expressions that have the default rhs value, e.g. Max(Id) is equivalent to just Max, where the identity expression Id is a default parameter (a key function in this case).

-The Ternary and Variadic keywords, with a few exceptions,+ follows the same evaluation rule as Binary1 vs Binary₂ for cases with no design-time parameters, e.g. variadic
+The Ternary and Variadic keywords, with a few exceptions, follow the same evaluation rule as Binary1 vs Binary₂ for cases with no design-time parameters, e.g. variadic Format:

-Several keywords produce high-order expressions that are useful for creating a complex matchers or generators.
+Several keywords produce high-order expressions that are useful for creating a more complex matchers or generators.

 Other useful keywords are: